flenniken/collections/docs/collection-maker.md

 ~~~

 The json includes every photo in disk order.
 Titles and descriptions
 are empty.
-There is no `order` or `ready` field.
-Collections start
+Collections start with the `building` flag, so only admins
-`building`, so only admins see them. `g all` builds the image and
+see them. `g all` builds the image and thumbnails pages right away so
-thumbnails pages right away so you can edit in place.
+you can edit in place.

 Add GPS locations and capture times: